sealink/vehiclelink-js/README.md

 Second Update package.json and specify the version you are releasing

-Next Tag and push to travis
+Next Tag and push to github

 ```
 git tag v0.1.0